 Failure to turn the compost pile

 The other mistake is failure to turn, or aerate, your compost pile.
 Compost needs oxygen to generate heat, and without enough heat, the decomposition process slows to a halt.
-Microbes and bacteria need heat to decompose the organic materials inside the compost.
+The microbes and bacteria need heat to decompose the organic materials inside the compost.
 Whenever you flip or turn over your compost, it brings oxygen into the core of the pile, allowing the decomposition process to continue.
 The more frequently you aerate your compost, the more quickly everything decomposes.

 Keeping your compost too dry or too wet